 Xenophobic beliefs are a natural course from centuries of divisional attitudes, through the normalisation of traumatising behaviours that include expectancy of dishonesty and hostility from all others.
 Especially in the United Kingdom.
 This accounts for an upsurge of disinformation as more and more countries fail to uphold narratives surrounding political discourse and human-rights, inspired by a closed borders attitude.

 Accepting transgenerational trauma into mainstream science is a long way off.
 Most likely because very few are studying it, but even if millions of pounds were plunged into this field of research, it would be scrutinised with bias and buried to preserve the bread of politics.
-Because proving it, let alone accepting it burns a weapon the political order cannot afford to let go of.
+Because proving it, let alone accepting it burns a weapon the authorities cannot afford to let go of.

 Even as discussion surrounding mental health is accepted more and more, its invisibility often mutes the progression for a better understanding of it.
 Transgenerational trauma is at its Copernicus stage, and right now everyone believes the sun revolves around the earth.